-The 'entry-level' as much as a 5.5-litre V8 motor can be, the S 63, develops 577bhp at 5500rpm, just 1000rpm shy of its redline, while peak twist is 663lb ft, which arrives at 2250rpm and plateaus until 3750rpm.
-It's good for a 4.4sec 0-62mph time and a top speed limited to 155mph (or 186mph as part of the £2760 AMG Driver's Package, which also includes driver training).
-The S 65 powered by the wholesome 6.0-litre V12 develops a mammoth 621bhp and 737lb ft of torque which helps demolish 0-62mph in 4.3sec.
+The 'entry-level' as much as a V8 motor can be, is the same 4.0-litre unit found in the E63, AMG GT and the in essence under the Aston Martin DB11 V8's bonnet.
+In the S 63, it develops 603bhp at 5500rpm, just 1000rpm shy of its redline, while peak twist remains at 663lb ft, which arrives at 2250rpm and plateaus at 3750rpm.
+It's good for a 4.3sec 0-62mph time (shaving 0.1 second off its predecessor) and a top speed limited to 155mph (or 186mph as part of the £2755 AMG Driver's Package, which also includes driver training), but it's the improved fuel efficiency and emissions that are the biggest news, with the S63 now tangibly able to achieve 30mpg.

 But as good as those engines are, what actually dominates is the sense of money-no-object opulence.
 Mercedes has left virtually no stone unturned in its pursuit of ultimate luxury.
 Almost every feature is electrically powered, double-glazed or internet-connected.
 Most of the facilities are operated via a 12.3in colour screen.